Law of Jurisdictions

-The Law of Jurisdictions (in Spanish: Ley de Jurisdicciones), or "Law for the Repression of Crimes against the Motherland and the Army" ("Ley para la represión de los delitos contra la Patria y el Ejército"), was a Spanish law that was in effect between 1906 and 1931.
-It was promoted by Segismundo Moret, president of the Council of Ministers, and the Count of Romanones, Ministry of Government, with the support of Alfonso XIII, as a reaction to the events of the ¡Cu-Cut!
-It was approved during the constitutional period of the reign of Alfonso XIII.
+The Law of Jurisdictions (Ley de Jurisdicciones), whose full name was "Law for the Repression of Crimes against the Motherland and the Army" (Ley para la represión de los delitos contra la Patria y el Ejército), was a Spanish law that was in force between 1906 and 1931.
+It was promoted by Segismundo Moret, president of the Council of Ministers, and the Count of Romanones, Minister of the Governance, with the support of King Alfonso XIII, as a reaction to the events of the ¡Cu-Cut!.